ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Information Flow {#flow}

-The end-to-end run of redemption and issuance protocol involves information flowing between Issuer, Origin, Client, and Attester.
+The end-to-end process of redemption and issuance protocols involves information flowing between Issuer, Origin, Client, and Attester.
 That information can have implications on the privacy goals that Privacy Pass aims to provide as outlined in {{privacy-and-trust}}.
 In this section, we describe the flow